Producers Releasing Corporation: Growth and recognition

+The PRC westerns

 Since PRC's inception, the studio had always produced inexpensive westerns, and there was a definite market for them.
 Among PRC's westerns were the Lone Rider series starring operatic and Broadway star turned singing cowboy George Houston; a Billy the Kid film series with the lead alternating between Buster Crabbe and Bob Steele; and The Frontier Marshals, similar to Republic Pictures' and Monogram Pictures' cowboy trio series.

-Buster Crabbe was PRC's leading western star until he quit in 1945, alarmed by the budgets sinking to new lows.
-He was succeeded by singing cowboy Eddie Dean in the first B-western series filmed in Cinecolor.
+Buster Crabbe was PRC's leading western star until he quit in 1945, alarmed by the budgets sinking to new lows: "First we did them in 14, 16 days.
+When the unions got stronger -- more money for the grips, more money for the cameramen, whatever -- in order to counteract that, we were shooting in 12, 10, then eight days.
+My last western of the series was done starting on Monday and then Thursday night we wrapped the damned thing up.
+That's when I marched into the office and said that's it, no more westerns for me."

+Crabbe was succeeded by singing cowboy Eddie Dean in the first B-western series filmed in Cinecolor.
 Dean was sometimes co-starred with Lash LaRue, who went on to his own starring series.
 The PRC westerns were so popular that they actually outlasted the studio, which was absorbed by Eagle-Lion.
 Although the studio's feature films would now bear the Eagle-Lion trademark, the low-budget westerns continued to be marketed with the PRC logo into 1948.

 Eagle-Lion took over the distribution arm of the company in 1946; the production arm (and with it the entire company) followed suit shortly thereafter.
 PRC's final release was The Gas House Kids in Hollywood on August 23, 1947.